nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 So you see, it's just functions under the hood.
 A class containing functions is just compiled into an outer function wrapping other inner functions.
 The same rules regarding `this` etc applies here just like anywhere else in the language.
 What classes gives you, though, is a lot less boilerplate to write, easier code to read and maintain, and managing `this` with `call` is handled for you behind the scenes.
 There is nothing a class can do that we couldn't do before in the language (including inheritance/`extends`), it just gives us a nicer wrapping around it, which is nice, and very much welcomed.

-## 1.5.0 Lambdas
+## 1.5.0 Lambdas (ES6/ES2015)

-The newer versions of the language introduced _lambdas_ or _arrow functions_, which you might recognize from many other languages.
+ES6/ES2015 introduced _lambdas_ or _arrow functions_, which you might recognize from many other languages.

 ```js
 // Single-line lambda function that takes no arguments and returns 'hello'